 There are some foods, you NEVER want to eat, like WHITE BREAD, PEANUT BUTTER, and ARTIFICIAL SWEETENERS…so what can I use in their place?

 For example, with the white bread above – what can I eat that is similar, but a little better?
 Well, 7-grain bread would be better, and a sprouted Ezekiel bread would most likely be best.

 What about peanut butter?
 Well, dry roasted almond butter would be better, but a RAW almond butter would be best (and better yet, a sprouted raw almond, or coconut, or cacao butter).

 Use this chart below to make some better choices, and for any foods outside this box, use this way of thinking – how can I make this food that is really BAD, better.

 For the rest of your meals, you’re going to stick with alkaline foods:

 - Raw nuts and nut butters

-- Seeds like chia and hemp
+- Seeds like chia

 - Extra virgin olive oil, coconut oil, and macadamia oil